 No later than at the end of their fifth term, each student will successfully defend their thesis research proposal during a comprehensive exam before an approved oral examination committee comprised of the student's supervisory committee and additional REM faculty as needed to provide coverage for the three core research areas.
 The thesis research proposal must show how at least two of the core areas will be incorporated into the student's research.
 Through the thesis proposal and oral defense, the student will demonstrate

 -their general preparedness in disciplines related to their research

 -their specific readiness to conduct the proposed research

--and that the proposed research is feasible, has merit, and could form the basis of a thesis if completed adeauately.
+-and that the proposed research is feasible, has merit, and could form the basis of a thesis if completed adequately.

 Detailed information about the examination procedures, dates and deadlines are provided in the REM PhD Handbook.

-A written thesis is based on the candidate's original research, and must meet the requirements of interdisciplinarity outlined above.
-When the thesis is substantially complete, the student must first present it at a REM colloquium prior to the formal thesis defence.
-This presentation forms the basis of the supervisory committee's final recommendation about whether the student is ready for the final defence readiness.
-All PhD candidates must then pass the formal thesis defence, which is conducted in accordance with University regulations.
+A written thesis on the candidate's original research, which meets the requirements of interdisciplinarity, must pass a formal thesis defence, which is conducted in accordance with University regulations.
 All other PhD general requirements are as outlined in the graduate general regulations.

 Academic Requirements within the Graduate General Regulations

-All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.
+All graduate students must satisfy the academic requirements as they are specified in the Graduate General Regulations, as well as the specific requirements for the REM PhD program.